 Apply for funding

-We maintain an ongoing dialogue with elected Aboriginal leaders and their designated representatives by:
+We maintain an ongoing dialogue with elected indigenous leaders and their designated representatives by:

-- Respecting the legal rights of Aboriginal people and adhering to government requirements
+- Respecting the legal rights of indigenous people and adhering to government requirements

 - Ensuring timely discussions when activities have the potential to impact the community